 The Jews rebelled.
 Antiochus attached Jerusalem, stealing items from the temple and setting up an altar to Zeus.
 He went so far as to sacrifice a swine to Zeus, which caused a backlash from the Jews.
 Antiochus then had many Jews killed and others sold into slavery.
 He outlawed circumcision, making it a capital offense, and ordered Jews to sacrifice to pagan gods and eat pork.

-Judas Maccabaeus led the rebellion from 167—166 BC, winning battle after battle, including the defeat of Antiochus and restoration of the temple in 165 BC.
+Judas Maccabaeus led the rebellion from around 167—166 BC, winning battle after battle, including the defeat of Antiochus and restoration of the temple circa 165 BC.

 Many see Antiochus as a foreshadowing of the prophesied Antichrist.
 Daniel 9:27, 11:31, and 12:11 tells of the temple being profaned and offerings stopped.
 Jesus referred to these prophesies as future events in Matthew 24:15–16, Mark 13:14, and Luke 21:20–21.